DSC-AIT/Experiences/README.md

-# Portfolios
+# Experiences
-A website that showcases the portfolio of all members of this organisation
+### A website that showcases the experiences of open-source and programming in general, as experienced by the members of DSC AIT